jukkaha/copilot-advanced-exercises/README.md

     3. Test the prompt file by typing /er in agent mode.
 Refine the prompt if Copilot is not able to fulfill the purpose of the prompt.
     4. If you want to see the resulting Mermaid diagram, push the file to a GitHub repository and open the file.

+### Playwright MCP
+* **Purpose:** Enable the agent mode to use browser
+* **Steps:**
+    1. Read the [documentation](https://github.com/microsoft/playwright-mcp) for the Playwright MCP server
+    2. Add Playwright MCP in this project
+    3. Crete queries that use the web browser.
+Ideas:
+        * Login to your test environment
+        * Browse to https://duckduckgo.com/, make a query, count the number of search results.

+### Context7 MCP
+* **Purpose:** Add up-to-date documentation of your frameworks to the prompt context
+* **Steps:**
+    1. Read the [documentation](https://github.com/upstash/context7) for Context7
+    2. Add the MCP to the project you're working on at the moment
+    3. Check the example prompts in the documentation above
+    4. Think about how you could benefit from Context7 in your project.
+See if the libraries in your project are supported by searching them in [context7.com](https://context7.com/)

 ### Other MCP Servers
 * **Purpose:** Explore and try out other MCP servers
 * **Steps:**